Legal status of transgender people: United Kingdom

 The Sex Discrimination Act 1975 made it illegal to discriminate on the ground of anatomical sex in employment, education, and the provision of housing, goods, facilities and services.
 The Equality Act 2006 introduced the Gender Equality Duty in Scotland, which required public bodies to take seriously the threat of harassment or discrimination against transsexual people in various situations.
 In 2008 the Sex Discrimination (Amendment of Legislation) Regulations extended existing regulation to outlaw discrimination when providing goods or services to transsexual people.
 The Equality Act 2010 added "gender reassignment" as a "protected characteristic".

 The Gender Recognition Act 2004 effectively granted full legal recognition for binary transgender people.
 The gender recognition process under the Act does not require applicants to be post-operative but there must be significant medical explanation as to why an individual has not undergone sex reassignment surgery.
 They need to demonstrate that they have suffered gender dysphoria, have lived as their affirmed gender (i.e. the gender to which they are transitioning) for two years, and intend to continue doing so until death.
+It was significantly undermined by the Supreme Court's ruling in For Women Scotland Ltd v The Scottish Ministers, which held that 'woman' under the Equality Act 2010 refers to biological sex, meaning a GRC no longer confers recognition of a trans person’s legal sex "for all purposes" as originally intended.